snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 category: Other
 ---

-[Marketing attribution](https://en.wikipedia.org/wiki/Attribution_(marketing)), as in understanding what impact different marketing channels have in driving conversion, is very complex problem:
+[Marketing attribution](https://en.wikipedia.org/wiki/Attribution_(marketing)), as in understanding what impact different marketing channels have in driving conversion, is a very complex problem:

 1. We have no way of directly measuring the impact of an individual channel on a user's propensity to convert
 2. It is not uncommon for users to interact with many channels prior to converting
 3. It is likely that different channels impact each other's effectiveness

-Because of this difficulty, there is not yet an consensus in digital analytics around the best approach to performing attribution, although there is a lot of desire to move beyond simplistic first touch, last touch and basic models.
+Because of this difficulty, there is not yet a consensus in digital analytics around the best approach to performing attribution, although there is a lot of desire to move beyond simplistic first touch, last touch and basic models.

 As a step in that direction, we've started to experiment with new approaches to visualizing attribution data.
 The purpose is to enable analyst to understand: